kR105-zz/catcoin/README.md

 Copyright (c) 2009-2013 Bitcoin Developers
 Copyright (c) 2011-2013 Litecoin Developers
+Copyright (c) 2013 Catcoin Developers

 What is Catcoin?
 ----------------

-Catcoin is a cat version of Litecoin using scrypt as a proof-of-work algorithm.
+Catcoin is a cat version of Litecoin using scrypt as a proof-of-work algorithm but using the same blockchain parameters as Bitcoin:
- - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins

-The rest is the same as Bitcoin.
  - 50 coins per block
+ - 10 minutes block targets
+ - Subsidy halves in 210k blocks
+ - 21 million total coins
  - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of